Southwark Council has applied to take another three acres of the Honor Oak Nature Corridor next to Honor Oak Park Station for 1,022 burial plots.

 But instead Southwark is ignoring the results of its phoney ‘consultation’ and has applied for 1,022 burial plots on cocnrete headstone plinths – exactly like on land next door stolen for sterile burial plots from Honor Oak Recreation Ground over the last twenty years.

 Inner city nature land is far too valuable for burial plots.
-Help save the Honor Oak Nature Corridor - info on how to object is here.
+Help save the Honor Oak Nature Corridor.

 Friends of Camberwell Cemeteries, the Save Southwark Woods campaign are fighting to make the Camberwell Cemeteries nature reserves like Highgate and Nunhead Cemeteries, with respect for the dead and woods and nature for the living.